CLIP-EBC: CLIP Can Count Accurately through Enhanced Blockwise Classification: Experiments

 \subsection{Effectiveness of EBC}

 We first demonstrate the effectiveness of our EBC framework using VGG16 \cite{simonyan2015very} as the backbone, trained and evaluated on the UCF-QNRF dataset.
 The results are shown in Table~\ref{tab:ebc_ablation}.
-The SBC framework achieves a mean absolute error (MAE) of 140.6.
+The SBC framework (i.e., the scenario where no enhancement is used) achieves a mean absolute error (MAE) of 140.6.
 By utilizing integer-valued bins (\textbf{E1}), the MAE is remarkably reduced from 140.6 to 88.3--a significant 37.1\% improvement.
 This outcome underscores the effectiveness of our approach in reducing ambiguity near the borders.
-By additionally adopting the noise reduction (\textbf{E2}) strategy, the MAE further decreases to 85.8.
-Performance improves even more when the combined loss (\textbf{E3}) is also used (i.e., by setting $\lambda$ in Eq.~\eqref{eqn:loss} to a positive value).
-Specifically, increasing the value of $\lambda$ from 0.00 to 1.00 results in improved performance, with the optimal result (77.9) achieved by EBC\textsubscript{c} with $\lambda = 1.00$.
-However, an overemphasis on the count loss (e.g. $\lambda = 2.00$) may deviate from the rational of blockwise classification, thus compromising the model’s generalizability.
+By additionally adopting noise reduction (\textbf{E2}), the MAE further decreases to 85.8.
+Performance improves even more when the combined loss (\textbf{E3}) is also used.
+Specifically, increasing the value of $\lambda$ from 0.00 to 1.00 results in improved performance, with the optimal result (77.9) achieved with $\lambda = 1.00$.

-We also verify that the performance improvement of EBC is agnostic to the choice of backbones We reimplement three other backbones (ResNet101 \cite{he2016deep}, MobileNetV2 \cite{sandler2018mobilenetv2} and DenseNet201 \cite{huang2017densely}) used by the SBC paper \cite{liu2019counting}, as well as two classic regression-based methods (CSRNet \cite{li2018csrnet} and DMCount \cite{wang2020distribution}) within our EBC framework.
+We also verify that the performance improvement of EBC is agnostic to the choice of backbones.
+We re-implement three other backbones (ResNet101 \cite{he2016deep}, MobileNetV2 \cite{sandler2018mobilenetv2} and DenseNet201 \cite{huang2017densely}) used by the SBC paper \cite{liu2019counting}, as well as two classic regression-based methods (CSRNet \cite{li2018csrnet} and DMCount \cite{wang2020distribution}) within our EBC framework.
 The results in Table~\ref{tab:backbones} show that our EBC framework consistently yields improved performance (up to 44.5\%) across different backbones.